 Environmental education grants

-The Environmental Education grants program is now closed.
-The next round of Environmental Education grants will open to Expressions of Interest in March 2016.
+The Environmental Education grants program is now open for Expressions of Interest.
+The closing date is Friday, 8 April 2016.

 The aim of the Environmental Education Grants Program is to support educational projects or programs that develop or widen the community's knowledge of skills in, and commitment to, protecting the environment and promoting sustainable behaviour.